 Prayers by the river

-Now, traditionally Ganges is considered to be the holiest of all rivers and Hindus revere her as the holy Mother.
-A dip, bathe or immersion in the river is sacred enough to guarantee nirvana and for this reason, Hindu pilgrims burden her water with their sins, toxins, offerings and often dead bodies.
+The usually talkative Naziya became strangely quiet during the prayers and moved by the electrifying show, I too temporarily forgot about her presence.
+When the prayers ended with floating away of the flower baskets and lit lamps, I turned towards her to express a heartfelt thank you.
+But, something made me stop and I stared at Naziya’s moist shining eyes in amazement.
+With slightly parted lips and a faraway look in her eyes, she mumbled, “Ganga Ma ke godi me kitna sukoon hai na?”
+(There is so much solace to be found in the arms of Mother Ganges).
+Now, traditionally Ganges is considered to be the holiest of all rivers and Hindus revere her as the Holy Mother.
+A dip, bathing, or immersion in the river is sacred enough to guarantee nirvana and for this reason, Hindu pilgrims burden her water with their sins, toxins, offerings, and often dead bodies.
 Incidentally, these are all aimed for the purpose of attaining nirvana and hardly anybody seeks from her “sukoon” or solace, which spirituality is supposed to deliver.
-And, there was this lonely outcast Muslim girl in love, in the busy commercialised holy city of Haridwar, who came to the Mother Ganges, every single day, seeking solace and maybe some healing peace of mind.
+And, there was this lonely outcast Muslim girl in love, in the busy commercialized holy city of Haridwar, who came to the Mother Ganges, every single day, seeking solace and maybe some healing peace of mind.

 Naziya rendered us speechless with her final quiet words and we could not help but, again, wonder at the two faces of holiness at Haridwar.
 We left her sitting by her river and somewhere behind us, the temples went back to work as the Ganges twinkled with the light of hundreds of floating lamps.